Nabisco SnackWells Banana Snack Bars

 2. In a large bowl, whip the egg whites with an electric mixer until they become thick.
 Do not use a plastic bowl for this.

-3. Add the sugar to the egg whites and continue to beat until the mixture forms soft peaks.
+3. Add 1 cup of the sugar to the egg whites and continue to beat until the mixture forms soft peaks.

 4. Add the brown sugar, molasses, banana puree, shortening, milk and vanilla butter nut flavoring to the mixture, beating after each addition.